ForEvolve/Toc/README.md

 All released packages are available on NuGet.org.

-To reference all application packages, you can `Install-Package ForEvolve.App`.
+To reference all application packages, you can `Install-Package ForEvolve.App` or `dotnet add package ForEvolve.App`.
-You can also reference packages individually, like `Install-Package ForEvolve.AspNetCore.Localization`.
+You can also reference packages individually, like `Install-Package ForEvolve.AspNetCore.Localization` or `dotnet add package ForEvolve.AspNetCore.Localization`.

 ### Prerelease packages